yulin-physics/yulinchen/README.md

    npm run deploy
    ```
    runs the `predeploy` and `deploy` scripts in `package.json`.
-   Under the hood, the predeploy script will build a distributable version of the React app and store it in a folder named build.
+   Under the hood, the predeploy script will build a distributable version of the app and store it in a folder named build.
 Then, the deploy script will push the contents of that folder to the gh-pages branch of the GitHub repository. <a href="https://github.com/gitname/react-gh-pages">source</a>

 ## Available Scripts

 In the project directory, you can run:
- `npm start`\
+ `npm run dev`\
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-`npm test`
-Launches the test runner in the interactive watch mode.

 `npm run build`
-Builds the app for production to the `build` folder.\
+Builds the app for development in `.nuxt` folder and for production to the `.output` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

 ## References

-<a href="https://css-tricks.com/a-dark-mode-toggle-with-react-and-themeprovider/"> A Dark Mode Toggle with React and ThemeProvider </a>

-<a href="https://dev.to/matjones/how-to-embed-your-dev-to-blog-in-your-personal-website-4l81"> How to Embed Your Dev.to Blog in Your Personal Website </a>
+Nuxt 3 dynamic routing and pages based on file structure and paths

+<a href="https://dev.to/guilhermecheng/how-to-use-devto-api-4p65">How to use Dev-to API</a>

+<a href="https://stackoverflow.com/questions/42749973/what-does-the-mean-inside-an-import-path"> What does the @ mean inside an import path? </a>

+<a href="https://vuejs.org/api/composition-api-lifecycle">Composition API: lifecyle hooks</a>